martinvonz/jj/README.md

 symlinks (Unicode paths), and conflicts (more about that later).

 The command-line tool is called `jj` for now because it's easy to type and easy to replace (rare in English).
-The project is called "Jujube" (a fruit) because that's the first word I could think of that matched "jj".
+The project is called "Jujutsu" because it matches "jj" (I initially called it "Jujube", but changed since jujutsu is more well-known).

 ## Features